simplex-chat/simplexmq/rfcs/2021-09-01-smp-message-storage.md

 To solve this problem we could use recipient queue ID in base64url format not as a folder name, but as a folder path, splitting it to path fragments of some length.
 The number of fragments can be configurable and migration to a different fragment size can be supported as the number of queues on a given server grows.

 Currently, queue ID is 24 bytes random number, thus allowing 2^192 possible queue IDs.
-If we assume that a server must hold 1b queues, it means that we have ~2^162 possible addressese for each existing queue.
+If we assume that a server must hold 1b queues, it means that we have ~2^162 possible addresses for each existing queue.
 24 bytes in base64 is 32 characters that can be split into say 8 fragments with 4 characters each, so that queue folder path for queue with ID `abcdefghijklmnopqrstuvwxyz012345` would be:

 `/var/opt/simplex/messages/abcd/efgh/ijkl/mnop/qrst/uvwx/yz01/2345`